scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Self
 - **Duration:** concentration, 10 minutes

 Create an energy barrier around yourself.
 Choose a damage type: fire, cold, lightning, thunder, poison.
-Make a spellcasting roll, gaining Resistance 1 to that damage type, increasing the resistance by 1 for every critical rolled.
+Make a spellcasting roll, on success you gain Resistance 1 to that damage type, increasing the resistance by 1 for every critical rolled.

-Add a proficiency die for every level above 2nd.
+Add an enhanced die for every level above 2nd.

 ___
 #### Flurry